 “Contrary to popular belief, alcohol itself does not turn to sugar but it will have a delayed effect on the stability of your blood sugar levels,” Seidman adds.
 Because of this effect, “drinking alcoholic beverages may increase the risk of having a low blood sugar later on for some people, especially if they take insulin or other glucose lowering medications.”
 Therefore, he says “it’s important to discuss the risk of alcohol and low blood sugar with your health care provider.”

 Wyne notes that you “should never take a dose of insulin for the calculated carbs in the drink because of this offset of the alcohol on the liver that can lower the glucose level.”
-Also, if you’re planning to drink hard alcohol, such as shots of tequila or martinis, “then I recommend eating before going out,” as the food in the stomach will help absorb some of the alcohol and slow the release of sugars into the blood stream.
+Also, if you’re planning to drink hard alcohol, such as shots of tequila or martinis, “then I recommend eating before going out,” she says, as the food in the stomach will help absorb some of the alcohol and slow the release of sugars into the blood stream.

 If you’ve recently been diagnosed with diabetes, be sure to speak with your doctor about recommended dietary changes.
 Seidman also recommends working with a registered dietitian to make sure you’re getting adequate nutrition and eating right for your situation.